vmware-tanzu/velero-plugin-for-aws/README.md

 This repository contains these plugins to support running Velero on AWS:

 - An object store plugin for persisting and retrieving backups on AWS S3.
-Content of backup is log files, warning/error files, restore logs.
+Content of backup is kubernetes resources and metadata, log files, warning/error files, restore logs.

 - A volume snapshotter plugin for creating snapshots from volumes (during a backup) and volumes from snapshots (during a restore) on AWS EBS.
   - Since v1.4.0 the snapshotter plugin can handle the volumes provisioned by CSI driver `ebs.csi.aws.com`